TheOdinProject/curriculum/foundations/introduction/introduction_to_web_development.md

 What do web developers do?
 In short, they build and maintain websites.

 Web developers often work for clients who are trying to get their product or service onto the web.
-The work is typically very project focused and involves collaborating with a team that helps to coordinate the client's needs into the end product.
+The work is typically project-focused and involves collaborating with a team to coordinate the client's needs into the end product.
 The client could be a tech company, an organization, or a government.
 The work could involve front-end, back-end, or full-stack web development.

 Web development could be a good profession for you if you like solving logical problems, building useful things, and experimenting with new technologies.
-Web developers are in high demand, generally have a good work/life balance, and command comfortable salaries.
+Web developers are in high demand, generally have a good work-life balance, and command comfortable salaries.
 Google your specific location to get a better sense of your local web development job opportunities.

 ### Types of web developers